JDirac/Java-Playlist-Assignment/README.md

 In this repository I've attached the classes and the driver class I used to test each class.

 WHAT I LEARNED FROM THIS PROJECT:

 -I learned more about different data structures like Linked Lists and HashMaps.

+-Using Libraries like Collections to sort and randomise my lists

+-Learned more about OOP and how my classes interact with each other